lblod/app-worship-decisions-database/README.md

       FILES_ENDPOINT_BASE_URL: 'https://dev.loket.lblod.info/' # The endpoint of your choice (see later what to choose)
       DISABLE_INITIAL_SYNC: 'false'
 ```
-6. Check the logs and wait for the message: `Initial sync was success`.
+6. Check the logs and wait for the message: `Full sync finished`.
 Or query:
 ```
    PREFIX adms: <http://www.w3.org/ns/adms#>
    PREFIX task: <http://redpencil.data.gift/vocabularies/tasks/>